Philippine Basketball Association: Team rivalries

+Arenas

+As teams do not represent geographic locales, the league itself rents venues for games.
+The PBA usually plays a doubleheader three times a week at the arenas in Metro Manila, and a game on Saturdays at the provinces, popularly known as "out-of-town" games.

+The majority of games are at the Araneta Coliseum in Quezon City and the SM Mall of Asia Arena in Pasay.
+When both arenas are unavailable, the alternate venues are the Ynares Center in Antipolo, Rizal, PhilSports Arena in Pasig, and the Filoil EcoOil Centre in San Juan.
+Occasionally, provincial games are hosted in selected venues throughout the country.
+Playoff games are usually held at venues in Metro Manila, most often at the Araneta Coliseum.
+However, recent incentives to promote the league throughout the country have resulted in out-of-town playoff games.

+The league has also played several times outside the Philippines, the majority in Dubai where there is a large Filipino community.

+Likewise the PBA had plans to construct its own indoor arena as early as 2007.
+The most recent plan is in 2024, with the league looking to build a venue in Metro Manila.

 Competition format

 Selection of teams

 When the PBA was created, it was from the nine clubs representing different companies that seceded from the Manila Industrial and Commercial Athletic Association (MICAA).
 The PBA adopted the MICAA's "franchise system" akin to North American sports, only that instead of geographic regions, teams represent companies.
 Several teams have disbanded and entered the league.
 Disbandment of a team usually occurs if its mother company regularly sustains financial losses, or for non-sporting reasons, causing it to sell the team to another company.
 Aside from buying an already-existing team, a company can enter the PBA via an expansion team.

 An aspiring team seeking to join the PBA had to be approved by majority of the existing teams.
 There is a lockout provision, which enables a team to veto the entry of a franchise team whose company is a direct competitor that of one of the existing team's business.

 Previously, a company is allowed only one team, with each team having one vote in the Board of Governors; with the acquisition of La Tondeña Distillers (now Ginebra San Miguel) by the San Miguel Corporation (SMC) in 1987, this caused the SMC to have two "sister" teams: the San Miguel Beermen and the Ginebra San Miguel (now the Barangay Ginebra San Miguel).
 At this point, Ginebra coach Robert Jaworski had autonomy on the decisions on his team, so the situation of SMC having sister teams was tolerated.
 In 1998, Jaworski ran and won for a Senate seat; this caused him to delegate coaching duties to his longtime deputy Rino Salazar.
 By this time, Danding Cojuangco has seized control of SMC, and he added Allan Caidic to Ginebra from San Miguel.
 Jaworski disapproved of this, and resigned.